elixir-europe/rdmkit/CODE_OF_CONDUCT.md

 ### 2.4 Feedback

 This Code of Conduct is not intended as a static set of rules by which everyone must abide.
-Rather, you are invited to make suggestions for updates or clarifications by contacting [RDM CoC Group](mailto:rdm-coc@elixir-europe.org) or by making a pull request to this document on GitHub.
+Rather, you are invited to make suggestions for updates or clarifications by contacting the [RDM CoC Group](mailto:rdm-coc@elixir-europe.org) or by making a pull request to this document on GitHub.

 ## 3 Incident Reporting Guidelines